fbpx

 Mulching hostas

 Good mulches for hostas include shredded bark, compost, cocoa shells, coconut coir, pine needles, or hardwood chips.
-Mulch protects hostas from extremes of heat and wetness, and it aids in the retention of moisture in the soil.
+Mulch protects hostas from extremes of heat and wetness, and it aids in retaining moisture in the soil.

 Keep the mulch away from the hosta’s base during the growing season to prevent fungal disease.
-In the summer, make sure the mulch spreads out further than the plant’s leaves.
+Make sure the mulch spreads out further than the plant’s leaves in the summer.

 Mary Jane Duford